Last updated 10 am on 28 September 2020.

 - After 5 days of quarantine, you have the option to have a covid-19 test done and if the result is negative quarantine can end by day 7, if you have no symptoms.
 The test will be at your own expense, except for those cases where the travel was for official purposes.

 If your only place of residence is on the NCBS/inStem campus, quarantine facilities have been arranged on campus (see section 2 below).If you live off campus at a residence that does not allow home quarantine (e.g in rented PG accommodation), you can request quarantine facilities on campus.
 To do this, please send an e-mail to email@example.com with a cc to you supervisor at BLISC.
 Your request will be considered; please do this as far as possible well in advance of this requirement.
 In all other cases, your quarantine place should be off-campus.

 If you experience breathlessness call the campus emergency number 080 2366 6666 and take the ambulance to the nearest tertiary care hospital (probably: Columbia Asia or Aster CMI).
-If you live far from the campus, call 108 for the ambulance, and try to give word to the reception or emergency number about your situation.
+If you live far away from the campus, call 108 for an ambulance, and try to give word to the reception or emergency number about your situation.

 Symptoms that possibly indicate Coronavirus infection are:

 In case you begin to show such signs while on campus

 Information for students entering home quarantine on campus

 The goal of quarantine is to isolate you until it is clear that you were not infected with COVID during your travel, or due to close contact with someone who travelled recently.
 On-campus quarantine facilities are in Parijata; details are here.
 We suggest that you mentally prepare for quarantine.